 The passive avoidance equipment (PA) consists of two chambers, one illuminated and one dark; on the floor, a metal base is connected to a stimulator that generates electric shocks that allow one to study the acquired memory.
 The animal is conditioned with an aversive stimulus and is subsequently evaluated if the mouse remembers the experience.

-Passive avoidance test.
+Passive avoidance test

 The animals were trained by placing each mouse in the illuminated chamber of the device during 30 sec.
 The door that separates the chambers (illuminated and dark) was opened, and the time it took for each individual to cross into the dark chamber was measured.
-Once the individual had crossed, the door was closed and an electrical shock (0.2 mA, for 2 sec) was released and applied to the mice's paws.
-24 hours later, the test was repeated, but without electric shocks, and the time recorded was considered as initial latency (IL).
+Once the individual had crossed, the door was closed, and an electrical shock (0.2 mA, for 2 sec) was released and applied to the mice's paws.
+After 24 hours later, the test was repeated, but without electric shocks, and the time recorded was considered as initial latency (IL).
 If 300 seconds elapsed without crossing, the test was concluded on the understanding that the individual achieved the desired conditioning.
 Subsequently, the different treatments were administered o.p. during a week.
 On the last day of administration of each treatment, cognitive impairment was induced by administering scopolamine (SC) i.p., 30 minutes before performing the avoidance challenge.
 The time recorded in this occasion was considered as retention latency (RL).
 Finally, IL and RL parameters were compared16.

 The groups (n=7) established for this test were the following: